 The Compensation Committee has the sole authority to retain compensation consultants to assist in its evaluation of executive compensation, including the authority to approve the consultant's reasonable fees and other retention terms.
-The Compensation Committee retained as its compensation consultant Barney and Barney, LLC, a Marsh & McClennan Agency LLC company (Barney), to develop a group of peer companies to use as a reference in making executive compensation decisions, evaluating current executive pay practices and considering different compensation programs to aid making executive pay decisions for 2016 and 2017.
-During the second half of 2015, Barney conducted market research and analysis to assist the Compensation Committee in developing executive compensation levels, including appropriate salaries and target bonus percentages as well as equity awards for our executives, including the named executive officers.
-Barney also analyzed the company's equity utilization and assisted the Company in its equity grant strategy and also conducted a review of the company's director compensation policies and practices.
+The Compensation Committee retained as its compensation consultant Barney and Barney, LLC, a Marsh & McClennan Agency LLC company (Barney), to develop a group of peer companies to use as a reference in making executive compensation decisions, evaluating current executive pay practices and considering different compensation programs to aid making executive pay decisions for 2017 and 2018.

-The Compensation Committee has analyzed, most recently in 2017, whether the work of Barney as a compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the fact that Barney and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to Barney and its affiliates by our Company as a percentage of Barney and its affiliates' total revenue; (iii) Barney's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Barney or the individual compensation advisors employed by Barney with any executive officer; (v) any business or personal relationship of the individual compensation advisors with any member of our Compensation Committee; and (vi) any or our Company stock owned by Barney or the individual compensation advisors employed by Barney.
+The Compensation Committee has analyzed, most recently in 2018, whether the work of Barney as a compensation consultant raised any conflict of interest, taking into consideration the following factors: (i) the fact that Barney and its affiliates do not provide any services directly to our Company; (ii) the amount of fees paid to Barney and its affiliates by our Company as a percentage of Barney and its affiliates' total revenue; (iii) Barney's policies and procedures that are designed to prevent conflicts of interest; (iv) any business or personal relationship of Barney or the individual compensation advisors employed by Barney with any executive officer; (v) any business or personal relationship of the individual compensation advisors with any member of our Compensation Committee; and (vi) any or our Company stock owned by Barney or the individual compensation advisors employed by Barney.
 Based on its analysis of these factors, our Compensation Committee determined that the work of Barney and the individual compensation advisors employed by Barney does not create any conflict of interest pursuant to the SEC rules and NASDAQ listing standards.